OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/no_os/gnu/demo_cn_openmac/readme.txt

 2. Select menu "File" -> "Import..."

-3. Select the import source "Altera" ->
-   "Existing Nios II software build tools project or folder into workspace"
+3. Select the import source "Altera Nios II" -> "Existing Nios II software build tools project or folder into workspace"

 4. Browse to the main directory of openPOWERLINK